pranay-devops666/pavani/Sonarqube_with_database.md

   ### 💡 Help/Suggestions or 🐛 Bugs

 Thank you for your interest in contributing to our project.
 Whether it is a bug report, new feature, correction, or additional documentation or solutions, we greatly value feedback and contributions from our community.
 [Start here](/issues)

+this is the extra data of the file